Amman: Education

 Amman is a major regional center of education.
 The Amman region hosts Jordan's highest concentration of education centers.
 There are 20 universities in Amman.
 The University of Jordan is the largest public university in the city.
-There are 448 private schools in the city attended by 90,000 students, including Amman Baccalaureate School, Amman Academy, Amman National School, Modern American School, American Community School in Amman and National Orthodox School.
+There are 448 private schools in the city attended by 90,000 students, including Jubilee School, Amman Baccalaureate School, Amman Academy, Amman National School, Modern American School, American Community School in Amman, and National Orthodox School.